 Due to the server synchronization IMAP is the preferred choice for setting up on mobile device or email client.
 This allows your email data to be backed up on the server.
 It also remains synchronized if you access your email on different devices.
 When you configure email on a mobile with IMAP, it usually allows to set a period of time for how long to sync email.
 This keeps data usage on your mobile minimal, as it will not start downloading email from the complete inbox.
 IMAP will also be the preferred protocol to setup with to allow for multiple devices as mail data is stored on the remote server.
 If for example you have an email account setup on multiple devices and delete a message on a single device, it will in turn sync and delete the message on all the devices that are setup with the email account.

-Thexyz Webmail allows you to access your own private or business email server by POP and IMAP, giving you secure access to check your email anywhere in the world, from any device, all you need is an internet connection.
+Thexyz Webmail allows you to access your own private or business email server by POP3 or IMAP, giving you secure access to check your email anywhere in the world, from any device, all you need is an internet connection.
 Thexyz supports TLS/SSL connections and authentication for data security on SMTP servers.
 Thexyz Webmail can also help you access your email account if your ISP blocks popular webmail sites or ports.

 With our Business Email, you can configure your device to use both POP and IMAP configurations.
 We generally recommend IMAP as this will keep a backup of email messages on the server.
 Whereas the POP protocol will simply deliver the message to the device, without keeping a copy on the server.
+Wile there is little difference when it comes to receiving email, it is how email is stored that is different.
+IMAP email is basically backed up on the server where as POP email is not.

 Many people do not realize the limitations with POP until it is too late.
 This usually comes in the form of a computer crash, virus or a lost/stolen device.
 It is only once the device that held all the email without a backup, (or maybe only a local backup) becomes corrupt or lost, does the user then realize they have lost all their email data as emails are stored locally and not on the server with POP.
+POP works by delivering messages via the server to your local device.
+Once delivered, they are usually removed from the server and can only be accessed on your local device.

 Having your email stored on an IMAP is far more secure than your local device as this keeps messages on the server.
 With most people not having a backup of their device, they rely on the backups of the email service provider.
 It is only when the device as been setup with IMAP email configuration that data is stored on the server.
 As added protection and enhanced data retention polices we also recommend adding email Archiving to your business email hosting solution.

 You can check this by checking the account settings.
 If you do know where to find this, we recommend using our wizard.
 Once you see how to set the device up with IMAP, you will see how to check.
+Visit our Knowledgebase for guides on how to set up an email with IMAP.

 Yes you can.
 By default Office 365 may try an connect via Exchange ActiveSync, especially if you a using a client like Microsoft Outlook, you can however setup the email account to send email with either POP or IMAP.